CIMR-Algos/SeaIceConcentration_ATBD_v2/book/introduction_purpose_scope.md

 # Introduction, purpose and scope

-{term}`Sea Ice Concentration` (SIC), aka sea-ice area fraction, measures the fraction of a pre-defined ocean area (sensor footprint, grid cell,...) that is covered by sea ice.
+{term}`Sea Ice Concentration` (SIC), aka sea-ice area fraction, measures the fraction of a pre-defined ocean area (sensor footprint, grid cell, ...) that is covered by sea ice.
 SIC is unitless and can equally be reported in the range [0,1] as well as [0%,100%].

 The retrieval of SIC from space-borne passive microwave radiometer (PMR) data has a long and successful history {cite:p}`comiso:1986:sic,cavalieri:1984:sic`.
 The retrieval is based